1 Statics Review

 A review of finding moments is given in Section 1.4.

-Since there are three equations, a statically determinate problem should have no more than 3 unknowns.
+Since there are three equations, a statically determinate problem should have no more than three unknowns.

 Example 1.1 illustrates the process of finding external reactions.

-The beam is supported with a pin at A, so that support is represented on the FBD with force components Ax and Ay.
-Note that an assumption needs to be made for whether Ax goes right or left and whether Ay goes up or down.
-The actual directions of Ax and Ay will be determined based on whether we get positive or negative answers for the values.
-A positive answer means the direction was correctly assumed and a negative answer means the force should be in the opposite direction.
+The beam is supported with a pin at A, so the support is represented on the FBD with force components Ax and Ay.
+Note that an assumption must be made about whether Ax points right or left and whether Ay points up or down.
+The actual directions of Ax and Ay are determined by whether the calculated values are positive or negative.
+A positive value means the assumed direction was correct, and a negative value means the force acts in the opposite direction.

 Cables always exert a force that pulls away from the body.
 In the FBD below, the cable is represented by force T.